Applicants must submit abstracts to Scientific Sessions 2023. The Abstract Deadline is June 12, 2023, at 6 p.m. (CDT).

 - Each finalist receives a complimentary council reception ticket, along with recognition at the council reception.

-Each finalist will be designated in the Scientific Sessions supplement to Circulation.
+Each finalist will be designated in the Scientific Sessions online supplement to Circulation.
 Acceptance for the competition does not guarantee publication in any other American Heart Association sponsored journal.
+Abstracts associated with a published manuscript can be presented at an AHA scientific event if the manuscript was published after the time the abstract was submitted to the event, however the abstract will not be published as a part of the journal publication.